Brian Loughnane

 Brian Gerard Loughnane AO (born 11 November 1957) is an Australian business and political strategic adviser.
 He was the federal director of the Liberal Party of Australia from February 2003 until January 2016 and campaign director for the centre-right Liberal-National Coalition in the 2004, 2007, 2010 and 2013 federal elections in Australia.
-Loughnane is Deputy Chairman of the International Democrat Union since April 2019.
+Loughnane is Deputy Chairman of the International Democracy Union since April 2019.